 The F66 MINI Cooper Engine Line-Up

 Being the last of the line in terms of ICE engines, the key will be evolution and not revolution.
 The petrol powered range will use an evolved version of the current B48 engine range with mild-hybrid added to decrease CO2 and add performance.
 As we detailed in our recent preview of the next generation MINI Countryman, every petrol powered engine is a revision of an existing one.
 So things will look familiar but we believe numbers might rise slightly.
-The 1.5 three cylinder could use a more powerful BMW tune that would see it rise to 137 hp and 170 lb-ft of torque.
-Then there’s a series of 2.0 four cylinder that could also use various BMW tunes; 170 hp and 206 ft-lbs and 218 hp and 265 ft-lbs.
+The 1.5 three cylinder could use a more powerful BMW tune that would see it rise to around 150 hp.
+Then there’s a series of 2.0 four cylinder that could also use various BMW tunes.
+But we believe we’ll see something around the 200 hp mark at launch.

 Most petrol engines will get a 48 volt mild hybrid system and will be mated to a revised 7-speed dual clutch with an all new gear selector design.
 The manual transmission’s days may be numbered but we believe it will stick around in a couple trim levels on the new F56 through the end of the decade.

 When Will The Refreshed Next Generation F66 MINI Cooper Launch?